QuantumBFS/Yao.jl/docs/src/quick-start.md

 for more functionalities about registers please refer to the manual of [Registers](@ref registers).

-## Create quantum circuit with Yao blocks
+## Create quantum circuit

-Yao uses the quantum "block"s to describe quantum circuits, e.g the following code creates a 2-qubit circuit
+Yao introduces an abstract representation for linear maps, called "block"s, which can be used to represent quantum circuits, Hamiltonians, and other quantum operations.
+The following code creates a 2-qubit circuit

 ```@repl quick-start
 chain(2, put(1=>H), put(2=>X))